KKJD

-KKJD (91.3 FM) is a class A radio station broadcasting a Christian radio format from Borrego Springs, California.
+KKJD (91.3 FM) is a radio station broadcasting a Christian radio format from Borrego Springs, California.
 The station is owned by Borrego Springs Christian Center.

 History

 The station was assigned the call sign KKJD August 31, 2012.

 Borrengo Springs Christian Center previously owned a low-power FM station in Borrego Springs, KKJD-LP (99.1 FM).
 After KKJD (91.3 FM) went on the air, the KKJD-LP license was returned to the Federal Communications Commission (FCC) for cancellation on July 12, 2013.